superrbstudio/kunstmaan-social-media/README.md

 ### Step 7: Create User Roles

-Add the required User Roles to the system with the following comman.
+Add the required User Roles to the system with the following command.
 You can then assign them to your user groups to give access.

 ```bash
 app/console kuma:socialMedia:checkRoles